DaveParillo/intermediate-cpp/docs/_sources/class-I-intro/constructors.rst.txt

 .. admonition:: Try This!!

-   Modify a constructor in last example so that it prints ""default text".
+   Modify the last example so that it accepts an additional class member variable to repeat what ``Talk`` says more than once.

 -----